icwu97/AB-Testing-for-new-function/README.md

 We will formulate the hypotheses we want to validate in the experiment:

-H0: The original version of Insta is more favored by users.
+H0: No difference between the original version and the new version of Instagram.
 H1: The new version of Insta with Snapshot is more favored by users.

-H0 - Hypothesis to be challenged, H1 - Hypothesis to be supported.

 α represents the Type I error rate (False Positive: rejecting the null hypothesis), and β represents the Type II error rate (False Negative: accepting the null hypothesis).
 The typical values for α are 0.05.
 Power can be calculated as 1 - β, representing the probability of correctly rejecting the null hypothesis when it is false.